- esomeprazole magnesium trihydrate

 Dose adjustment is not required in elderly patients.

-There is no relevant use of Nexium Control in the paediatric population below 18 years of age in the indication: “short-term treatment of reflux symptoms (e.g., heartburn and acid regurgitation)”.
+There is no relevant use of Nexium Control in the paediatric population below 18 years of age for the indication of “short-term treatment of reflux symptoms (e.g., heartburn and acid regurgitation)”.

 Method of administration